 This motherboard line only has 4-pin fan headers, which are backwards compatible with 3-pin fan connectors.
-Fans are controlled via PWM controls.
+Fans may be controlled by PWM or DC controls.
 The headers have an absolute safe power limit of 1 Amp @ 12 Volts (12 Watts).
 These headers are for your CPU heatsink and chassis cooling fans.